-While this is a wonderful test, it's limitation is that comparatively few men have taken it and it's value is chiefly it's comparison with other test results.
+While this is a fantastic test, it's limitation is that comparatively few men have taken it and the value is chiefly with its comparison to other results.
 Currently, most of Jim's matches share ancestors thousands of years ago.
 However, as costs decrease and more men test, we may see a map of more recent ancestry.

 Jim current terminal block is Y19291, although this may change with some analysis.
 Most of his closer matches are English but that means little.
 By far, most testers have a British background and many populations have flowed into Britain from all over Europe over the last 2000 years.
 The more interesting matches are those from outside the Isles.